tiago-web/Recursion-Store/server/appRequirements.md

 - Updating the shipping address must be able to provide only one field
 - Modify orders Serivices to update in just one service
 - The order was created by the user who is trying to modify
+- Update total and subTotal when products array is modified

 # Products